coderefinery/ase-workshop-2019/ase-talk.md

 <img src="img/RC_Series_Filter.png style="width: 40%;" />

 ???
-- The RC-circuit is not cohesive, but the Resisitor is, and so is the Capacitor.
+- The RC-circuit is not cohesive, but the Resistor is, and so is the Capacitor.
 - By combining these two cohesive components, we get our preferred filter.
-The more complex functionality is achieved with compositon.
+The more complex functionality is achieved with composition.

 ---
 # Quality Code is Loosely Coupled